ingaleshubhankar/CPP-HANDBOOK/Basics of programming/ControlFlow.md

 }
 ```

-In above program we are using concept of **sequence**, We can replace it into **iterator**, we can see that in further [Sequence, Example 2.3](https://github.com/ingaleshubhankar/CPP-HANDBOOK/blob/main/Basics%20of%20programming/ControlFlow.md#for-loop).
+In above program we are using concept of **sequence**, We can replace it into **iterator**, we can see that in further [Iteration, Example 2.3](https://github.com/ingaleshubhankar/CPP-HANDBOOK/blob/main/Basics%20of%20programming/ControlFlow.md#for-loop).
 <br>

 Example 1.4,<br>